kartikmosto/DEMOTWO/README.md

 # DEMOTWO
-this is my second repo
+this is my second repo,
 Author - Kartik jindal